 ALLOWING ELECTRONIC SUBMISSION AND PROCESSING OF INFORMATION REQUIRED BY CUSTOMS

-Electronic systems for filing, transferring, processing and exchanging customs information have become an important tool for managing flows of information, now widely used in complex trading systems.
-The most advanced web-based systems allow traders to submit relevant documents and to pay duties online.
+Electronic systems for filing, transferring, processing and exchanging customs information have become important tools for managing flows of information in complex trading environments.
+The most advanced web-based systems allow traders to submit relevant documents and pay duties online.
 When implemented effectively, such systems provide long-term benefits; they save time and money while streamlining procedures, limiting direct interactions with government officials and reducing opportunities for bribery.
 Furthermore, the national economy can benefit from customs electronic data interchange systems as they can help governments promote cross-border trade, combat fraud and track statistical information on foreign trade transactions.(1) The key to success is the ability of an economy to adapt its regulatory framework to the new information technologies.

-Exchange of customs data and harmonization of customs procedures are important pillars of many regional communities, and electronic data interchange systems can help facilitate the materialization of regional integration initiatives.
-In Central America, the International Goods in Transit (TIM) system harmonizes previously cumbersome procedures in a single document to manage the movement of goods across 9 economies.
-At some border locations, this system has reduced clearance times for goods in transit by up to 90% (1).
-However, linking 2 or more information technology systems through a common interface is not always a simple process.
-Integrating Kenya’s Simba system with Uganda’s ASYCUDA++ through the development of the Revenue Authorities Digital Data Exchange (RADDEx) system has taken several years and expanding this system to the rest of the East African Community also remains an ongoing challenge.
+The exchange of customs data and harmonization of customs procedures are important pillars of many regions, and electronic data interchange systems can help facilitate the materialization of regional integration initiatives.
+In Central America, the International Goods in Transit (TIM) system harmonizes previously cumbersome procedures in a single document to enable the swift movement of goods across nine economies.
+At some border locations, this system has reduced clearance times for goods in transit by up to 90%.(2) However, linking two or more information technology systems through a common interface is not always a simple process.
+Integrating Kenya’s Simba system with Uganda’s ASYCUDA++ through the development of the Revenue Authorities Digital Data Exchange (RADDEx) system has taken several years.
+Expanding this system to the rest of the East African Community was challenging.

-The full potential of digitalization and electronic data interchange systems is not realized immediately.
-Implementing the systems takes time and involves change in operational practices, in training and in some cases, in the work habits of staff.
+Indeed, the full potential of digitalization and electronic data interchange systems is seldom realized immediately.
+Implementing these systems takes time and involves change in operational practices, in training and, in some cases, in the work habits of staff.
 Zambia reduced the time to complete documentary and border compliance by about 30%, underscoring the impact of its rolling out of the ASYCUDA World system, an automated customs data management system, to multiple customs offices nationwide.
 Despite initial setbacks, in 2017 Zambia increased the functionality of the platform, enabling electronic submission of declarations, supporting documents and the online payment of customs fees.
 Similarly, in August 2015, the Lesotho Revenue Authority introduced the Automated System for Customs Data (ASYCUDA) as a pilot.
 The new system, which became fully operational in 2018, allows for electronic submission of customs declarations and supporting documents.
 As a result, the document preparation and compliance time for both importing and exporting declined.

-Increasingly, economies are taking a step further to virtually link not only traders and customs but all agencies involved in trade and transport through an electronic single-window system.
-In the best case scenario, the system allows traders to file standard information and documents through a single entry point to fulfill all import, export and transit-related regulatory requirements, then shares relevant information with all parties involved in trade, including private participants such as banks and insurance companies, as well as public agencies such as immigration and vehicle registration authorities.
+Increasingly, economies are taking a step further to connect electronically not only traders and customs officials, but all agencies involved in international trade through an online single window system.
+In the best case scenario, the system allows traders to file standard information and documents through a single entry point to fulfill all import, export and transit-related regulatory requirements.
+The single window then shares relevant information with all parties involved in trade, including private participants such as banks and insurance companies, as well as public agencies including immigration and vehicle registration authorities.

 USING RISK-BASED INSPECTIONS

-One example of regional cooperation is the creation of customs unions.
-More than fifty years ago, while the rest of the international community was negotiating the levels of tariffs and quotas, the European Union embarked on a grand experiment—the launch of a customs union.
-There would be no customs duties at internal borders between the EU member states; there would be common customs duties on imports from outside the European Union as well as common rules of origin for products from outside; and there would be a common definition of customs value.
+A paradigmatic example of regional cooperation is the customs union.
+More than 50 years ago, while the rest of the international community was negotiating the levels of tariffs and quotas, the European Union embarked on a grand experiment—the launch of a customs union.
+Within this customs union, there would be no customs duties at internal borders between the EU member states, there would be common customs duties on imports from outside the European Union as well as common rules of origin for products from outside and there would be a common definition of customs value.

 While the EU customs union remains one of the best examples of trade facilitation between disparate nations, it is far from alone.
-More than half the 190 economies covered by Doing Business are in a customs union today.
+Today, more than half the 190 economies covered by Doing Business are part of a customs union.
 Moreover, 33 economies are in a customs union with their case study export partner, and 39 are in a customs union with their case study import partner.
 For these economies the time for documentary and border compliance is substantially lower on average than for others.
 However, not all customs unions are equal.
-Customs unions among OECD high-income economies (essentially the EU customs union) perform substantially better than others, followed by customs unions in Europe and Central Asia and then by those in Sub-Saharan Africa and Latin America and the Caribbean.
+Customs unions among OECD high-income economies (essentially, the EU customs union) perform substantially better than others, followed by customs unions in Europe and Central Asia, Sub-Saharan Africa and Latin America and the Caribbean.

 SPARKING COMPETITION BY MAKING PRIVATE PARTICIPATION EASIER

-Beyond the customs formalities, private providers of trade services—such as customs brokers, transport companies and port service providers—all have important effects on the time and cost of trading across borders.
-Greater competition among trade service providers can lead to lower fees and higher quality of service, as can better infrastructure.
+Beyond customs formalities, private providers of trade services—such as customs brokers, transport companies and port services providers—all have an impact on the time and cost of trading across borders.
+Greater competition among trade service providers can lead to lower fees and higher quality of service.
 In 2016, the Russian Federation inaugurated a new Multifunctional Sea Cargo Complex at the Port of Bronka.
 Bronka is located in proximity to the Port of St. Petersburg, which has decreased its prices for port and terminal handling due to growing competition.
-Importers and Exporters have, therefore, experienced a decrease in the cost of border compliance on merchandise going through the Port of St. Petersburg.
+Importers and exporters have, therefore, experienced a decrease in the cost of border compliance on merchandise going through the Port of St. Petersburg.

 UPGRADING TRADE LOGISTICS INFRASTRUCTURE

 Automation improves the reliability, predictability, safety and competitiveness of operations.
 Ports are land-intensive; automated cranes and vehicles in ports improve the productivity of stacking crane interchange zones, which allows for more efficient land allocation and use.
 Additionally, modern automated machinery is fast, economical and low-maintenance and it helps to avoid collisions and other physical damage.
-Singapore inaugurated the new Pasir Panjang Terminal Building Gate 3 for containerized cargo within the Port of Singapore.
-The new terminal provides access to eight additional flow-through container lanes.
-Together with the expansion of the port, investments were made to improve port infrastructure.
+Singapore inaugurated the Pasir Panjang Terminal Building Gate 3 for containerized cargo within the Port of Singapore in September 2016.
+The terminal provides access to eight additional flow-through container lanes.
+Together with the expansion of the port, investments were made to improve port infrastructure and its automation.
 As a result, terminal handling processes at the port have improved and Doing Business data show a decrease in the time for import and export border compliance.

 PROMOTING EFFICIENCY IN PRODUCT-SPECIFIC INSPECTIONS

 Border compliance takes longer in economies where the top export is an agricultural product compared to those that trade in non-agricultural products.
 The main reason for this difference is that most economies in the former group require product-specific inspections and procedures (such as fumigation or phytosanitary inspections).
-However, even among economies whose top export is an agricultural product, documentary and border compliance times vary widely.
-Border compliance times for agricultural products subject to product specific inspections range from 2 hours to 202.
+However, even among economies where the top export is an agricultural product, documentary and border compliance times vary widely.
+Border compliance times for agricultural products subject to product specific inspections range from two to 168 hours.
 This variation suggests that it is possible to protect consumers and businesses while still facilitating (or at least not impeding) trade.

 Economies exporting agricultural products span all regions and income groups, such as Norway among OECD high-income economies or Guinea-Bissau in Sub-Saharan Africa.
 Both Namibia and Australia, for example, require sanitary inspections and certificates for their top export product.
-Yet completing border compliance procedures takes 120 hours for an exporter of fish in Namibia, while it takes only 36 hours for an exporter of meat in Australia.
-And completing documentary compliance takes 13 times as many hours for the exporter in Namibia (90) as it does for the exporter in Australia (7).
-The exporter in Namibia must wait to obtain and submit hard copies of documents from various government agencies.
-In Australia, by contrast, quarantine authorities work closely with both producers and customs authorities throughout the process and most documents can be submitted electronically.
+However, completing border compliance procedures takes 120 hours for an exporter of fish in Namibia, while it takes only 36 hours for an exporter of meat in Australia.
+And completing documentary compliance takes 13 times as many hours for an exporter in Namibia (90 hours) as it does for an exporter in Australia (7 hours).
+An exporter in Namibia must wait to obtain and submit hard copies of documents from various government agencies.
+In Australia, by contrast, quarantine authorities work closely with both producers and customs authorities throughout the process, and most documents can be submitted electronically.
 What matters is not whether enhanced inspections and procedures are required but whether they are carried out efficiently.

-5. Lanz, Rainer, Michael Roberts, and Sainabou Taal.
+10. Lanz, Rainer, Michael Roberts and Sainabou Taal.
 2016.
 “Reducing Trade Costs in LDCs: The Role of Aid for Trade.”
 WTO Working Paper, World Trade Organization, Geneva.